📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 South Merced grocery access

-Sidewalks, drainage, and lighting in Delhi, Winton, Le Grand
+Sidewalks, drainage, and lighting in Delhi, Winton, Le Grand, Gustine

 PILLAR 2 — UC MERCED AS AN ENGINE OF OPPORTUNITY (NOT DISPLACEMENT)